 Teneo includes a capable intent classifier, but can just as well use an external system such as Microsoft LUIS or Azure Conversational Language Understanding for Intents.
 This means that you can keep your Intents in the system your Composer bot already uses.

 Entities are extracted using recognizers in Composer.
 In Teneo, entities are extracted using After Match or Listeners.
 After Match can be set at a particular node in a flow to extract information from user input or accomplish a number of other tasks.
 Listeners can pick up information at any point in the conversation rather than just at a particular node.
-Just as with Intents, Teneo can seamlessly make use of Entities recognized by external systems, such as Microsoft LUIS or Azure Conversational Language Understanding, as seen here:

 The conversational logic of a Composer bot is organized into one main dialog containing triggers which, in turn, link to child dialogs.
 This setup can be recreated in Teneo as flows.

 Flows contain triggers that match - using Match requirements - on intents recognized in user inputs.
 As opposed to Composer, Teneo triggers themselves do not contain the other steps needed for a certain conversation, such as user input and the bot’s responses; instead, these are found inside the flows, alongside the triggers.